GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 ## EY | Building a better working world

-EY exists to build a better working
+EY exists to build a better working world, helping to create long-term value for clients, people and society and build trust in the capital markets.

+Enabled by data and technology, diverse EY teams